Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 ```
 Explanation of each argument:

 + `--n_gpus`: Number of gpus to use.
-Utilizing more GPUs will alleviate memory
+More GPUs alleviate the memory and computation
-usage on each GPU through model parallelism. `1,2,4,8` are supported.
+load on each GPU through model parallelism. `1,2,4,8` are supported.
 + `--pretrained_path`: The path to pretrained checkpoint

 > [!NOTE]